▶️ Make sure the dependencies are fully installed before running any ArchiveBox commands.

 - Run ArchiveBox with configuration options

-- Import list of URLs from a remote RSS feed or file
+- Import a list of URLs from a text file

 - Import list of links from browser history